-Who really runs US foreign policy?
+Who really runs American foreign policy?
 It is an intriguing question because as much as President Obama is the face of his country to the rest of the world, he is not alone in the decisionmaking process.

 Besides the secretaries of state and defense, Hillary Clinton and Robert Gates, Obama is surrounded by his national security advisor, the former Marine Corps General James Jones, and the experts of the National Security Council.
 Not all of these people are old friends.
 To the contrary: the president ran against Mrs Clinton in the primaries while both Gates and Jones served previous administration.
 So how have things played out?

 Gates is generally considered to be the primary architect of the administration’s new Afghan war strategy.
 Originally expected to be replaced midway through the president’s first term, it is difficult to imagine him waving off while the country is in the midst of withdrawing from Iraq and intensifying the war in Afghanistan.
 Moreso, because Obama would have to find a replacement that might be less enthusiastic about the recently-announced Afghan surge.

 Although a Republican, Gates and Obama share a vision on the future of the American armed forces.
 The secretary understands that the country is likely to be involved in irregular warfare for that reason, he resisted the purpose the purchase of additional F-22 Raptors last summer over objections of Air Force officials and congressmen.
 Gates managed to persuade Congress that no additional funds should come available for fighter aircraft.
 “If the Department of Defense can’t figure out a way to defend the United States on half a trillion dollars a year,” he said, “then our problems are much bigger than anything that can be cured by buying a few more ships and planes.”